Ben Stiller Re-Tweeted A St. Patty’s Day Message And Everyone’s Irish Is Up

 — Eric Anderson (@heyman91) March 17, 2017

-While Ben Stiller and Michael Ian Black may have thought they were fitting the Hollywood narrative of the positive effects of immigration, neither Stiller nor Black seemed to realize the true history behind how Irish immigrants were treated upon their arrival into the United States.
+While Ben Stiller and Michael Ian Black may have thought they fit the Hollywood narrative of the positive effects of immigration, neither Stiller nor Black seemed to realize the true history of how Irish immigrants were treated upon their arrival into the United States.
 Had Ben and Michael done their research, they would’ve discovered that Irish immigrants were subjected to hatred, work discrimination, and often arrived at the shore with Americans throwing rotten potatoes at them.

 According to the website U.S. History, more than half the population of Ireland came to the United States after the great potato famine.
-The more than two million Irish immigrants arrived with very little to no money and their desperation to work meant they had a willingness do hard labor for slave wages.
-What Ben Stiller and Michael Ian Black didn’t seem to realize was this created great fear in low income Americans who became concerned there would be a shortage of jobs.
-Stiller and Black would probably also be surprised to find out there was a significant amount of anti-Irish sentiment due to their religious affiliation–Catholic.
+The more than two million Irish immigrants arrived with very little to no money, and their desperation to work meant they had a willingness do hard labor for slave wages.
+What Ben Stiller and Michael Ian Black didn’t seem to realize was this created great fear in low-income Americans, who became concerned there would be a shortage of jobs.
+Stiller and Black would probably also be surprised to find out there was a significant amount of anti-Irish sentiment due to their Catholic religious affiliation.

-Had Ben Stiller done his homework, he more than likely wouldn’t have done his re-tweet.
+Had Ben Stiller done his homework, he more than likely wouldn’t have re-tweeted the message.
 Ben obviously doesn’t want immigrants to come to the country to be treated poorly.
 In fact, Stiller has been a proponent of taking in Syrian refugees and a critic of the current administration’s attempt to enforce a ban on Muslim countries.
 In January, Ben published an op-ed piece in Time describing his visit with Syrian refugee children in Jordan.
-In his essay, Stiller admitted that he, too, wants to ensure the safety of Americans but Ben was attempting to balance that with compassion.
+In his essay, Stiller admitted that he, too, wants to ensure the safety of Americans, but Ben was attempting to balance that with compassion.

 “Like a lot of us, I am trying to reconcile how to be open-hearted and empathetic to the plight of our fellow human beings while also being concerned about our national security,” Stiller said.
-Ben acknowledged that his status as a celebrity didn’t necessarily qualify him as an authority figure on the matter but that he found the trip enlightening.
+Ben acknowledged that his status as a celebrity didn’t necessarily qualify him as an authority figure on the matter, but he found the trip enlightening.
 “I, Ben Stiller, star of Dodgeball, do not have the answer.
 But by meeting with refugees and those assisting them, I was able to get a better sense of some of the realities.”

 @unrefugees children need a chance #WithRefugees